carokanns/Krypto/README.md

 # Krypto
-A streamlit app that:
+This app is made by mainly using Python, yfinance and streamlit.
+The app has two different main functions:
     - make a 5 days prediction for each of my own crypto currency
-    - compares my croptu currencies with OMX (Stockholm stock market)
+    - compares my own crypto currencies with OMX (Stockholm stock market)

-This repo is used for development and to deploy at share.streamlit
+This repo is used for development and to deploy the app at share.streamlit
-[The jp-krypto repository](https://github.com/carokanns/jp-krypto) is a copy of this repo and used to deploy at Heroku.
+[The jp-krypto repository](https://github.com/carokanns/jp-krypto) is a copy of this repo and used to deploy the app at Heroku.

 - Open in [Heroku](http://jp-krypto.herokuapp.com/)